Betterment vs. SoFi Invest— Overview

 One of the biggest hurdles to investing is having enough money upfront.

 Both Betterment and SoFi Automated Investing robo-advisors both boast affordable initial investments.
 Far from being basic robo-advisors, however, Betterment and SoFi Invest have something to offer novice and seasoned investors alike.
+This Betterment vs SoFi Invest review will focus on the SoFi Automated Investing division of the firm.

 - Betterment vs. SoFi Invest— Overview